Maltagliati Pasta with Braised Veal and Onions

 There are a number of these typical slow cooked recipes that traditionally serve as 2 courses in 1 (such a great idea!).
 Italians usually eat pasta as a first course and meat or fish as a main or second course.
 These 2 in 1 recipes involve slow cooking meat in sauce and then serving the sauce on pasta and the meat as the main course.
 Two examples of this are braciole (beef rolls) from Puglia and alla Genovese meat and onions from Naples.

 What is aggrassatu?

 This pasta with braised veal and onions recipe from Sicily reminds me of the latter Neapolitan recipe.
-‘Aggrassatu’ is a method of cooking meat which is fairly wide spread across Sicily with a number of variations.
+‘Aggrassatu’ is a method of cooking meat which is fairly wide spread across Sicily, with a number of variations.
 Some people use less onions, others add potatoes and even carrots and celery.
 In some parts of Sicily, especially in the South-East, they add grated pecorino cheese at the end of cooking.
 In the Messina area, this dish is also often ‘coloured’ with a few tomatoes.

 Sicilians use different meats in aggrassatu.
 You can find it made with lamb, beef and veal.
 Sometimes, the meat is cooked in one piece, as in this pasta with braised veal and onions recipe.
-At other times, it is cubed as in a stew or casserole.
+At other times, it is cubed like in a stew or casserole.
 In this case, the Sicilians call it ‘spezzatino aggrassato’.